d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartA.md

 ### Movies released in 2016

-We will revisit the data set used last week collected on Movies released in 2016 [@imdb].
-Here is a reminder of the variables collected on these movies.
+A data set was collected on movies released in 2016 [@imdb].
+Here is a list of some of the variables collected on the observational units, movies released in 2016.

 | **Variable** 	| **Description** |
 |----	|-------------	|